flynnzac/genvar/README.md

 ## Quoted Expressions

 Many `rata` commands work by using "quoted expressions" which are bits of code enclosed in quotation marks.
 For example, to use `rata`'s `gen` command to generate log wages, you might type `gen("lnwage", "log(wage)")`.
 The second argument is a quoted expression.
 The quotes are necessary so that `R` does not try to execute `log(wage)` outside of the `rata` environment.
+If you need to use a quotation mark in a quoted expression, escape it like so: `gen("hello", "\"hello\"")` to generate a variable called `hello` that contains the string _hello_ for every observation.

 # Basic overview of currently available functions